 School is once again right around the corner and chances are you’re counting down the days until your kids are back in class again.
-Instead of only doing the traditional back to school shopping, opt to also include school and homework apps into your children’s regular routines.
+Instead of only doing the traditional back to school shopping, opt to also include apps for homework into your children’s regular routines.

 We’ve picked our top nine apps that are free to download and will help decrease back to school stress.

 - MyHomework - This app works on both smartphones and tablets and lets kids track their assignments, receive due date reminders and even participate in a rewards program and earn points for completing their homework.
 Available on iPhone, iPad, Android, Android tablets, Kindle, Windows, Mac, Chromebook.

 - Chegg - Creating virtual flashcards has never been easier!
 You can even add several different stat features, such as reminders, search functions, study savers or messages.
 Available on iOS and Android.

 - Quizlet - Quizlet lets kids (and parents) make custom flashcards, tests and games.
 It even includes an offline study feature, which will help save on your bandwidth.
 Available on iOS and Android.

 - Dictionary - Back in the day, we just opened a giant book, but today’s dictionaries and thesauruses are all online.
 By downloading this dictionary.com app, you can access more than 2 million words and play “Word of the Day” vocabulary lessons, all while offering an offline feature to help save on internet connection costs.
 Available on iPhone, iPad and Android.